Makar internals: a technical walkthrough

 • No virtual memory paging-out, intentionally.
 RAM > working set on every realistic Makar workload.
 The infrastructure to swap (page tables, reference counting, an LRU walker) is large; the gain is zero.

 • Per-task fd table lives in the heap, not in the task struct.
 This means a slot-recycled task_t doesn’t carry stale fds, but it also means task_create does an allocation.
-The allocation is amortised by the fixed-size 8-task pool — we hit kmalloc at most 8 times per boot.
+The allocation is amortised by the fixed-size task pool — allocations are bounded and visible.

 • The unkillable flag on shell tasks is a hack to keep the four shell tasks alive across rogue kill -9 from a misbehaving userland.
 Linux’s equivalent is “PID 1 cannot receive SIGKILL except from itself”; Makar’s is a single bit checked in sig_deliver.
 Honest about being a hack.